Sweden and sustainability

 More than 60 per cent of Sweden's electricity comes from renewable sources.

-Sweden ranked second in the Global Innovation Index.
+Sweden ranked second in the Global Innovation Index – for the third year in a row.

 2030